sccnlab/E-DFE/README.md

 1. `git clone https://github.com/sccnlab/Extracting-dynamic-facial-expressions-from-naturalistic-videos/ ./ExtractFace`
 2. `nest module install ./ExtractFace/ face`
-3.  verify the installation `nest module list --filter face`
+3. Verify the installation `nest module list --filter face`

 #### Data
 We use the facial expression data from FEAFA paper (https://www.iiplab.net/feafa/).
 Please download it from there if you want use the same data